cotonne/ctf/README.md

 # Enumeration

 ## Port Discovery

 List all ports with possible vulnerabilities

     $ nmap -p4386 -v -sS -sV --script vuln 10.10.10.178

+You can also use netcat to do port scanning

+    $ nc -zv localhost 1-65535

 ## Web Fuzzing